mcint170/CMSE_401_Project/pytorch_classifier/README.md

 ## Running the Code

+The code comes from [this tutorial](https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html#sphx-glr-beginner-blitz-cifar10-tutorial-py)
+I simply just combined it into one script and implemented GPU usage.

 To run the code is simple.
 I have included a makefile to streamline the process.

-In order to start the program simplay run
+In order to start the program simply run
 ```
 make
 ```